devpro/rancher-ecosystem/docs/rancher-provisioning.md

 ## Provisioning logic

+💡 Rancher v2.6.0 introduces V2 cluster provisioning that leverages [CAPI](https://cluster-api.sigs.k8s.io/) resources including Clusters and MachineDeployments to define and manage the desired state of downstream RKE2 and K3s clusters

 ### Drivers

 From Rancher UI, drivers can be viewed and managed from **Cluster Management > Drivers page**.